How to Say "occupied" in Spanish

 Examples

-Sorry, this seat is taken/occupied.
+Sorry, this table is already taken/occupied.

 ¿Esa silla está tomada?